All-weather Multi-Modality Image Fusion: Unified Framework and 100k Benchmark: Introduction

 \section{Introduction}

 Infrared and visible image fusion (IVIF) is performed to integrate the complementary and salient feature information from different modal images to achieve a more comprehensive interpretation of a target scene.
-By integrating data from different spectral ranges, IVIF contributes to advancements in computer vision tasks \cite{r1,r2,r3,r4}, including semantic segmentation \cite{r5,r6,r7}, object detection \cite{r8,r9,r10}, video surveillance \cite{r11}, and unmanned driving \cite{r12}.
-Recently, deep learning (DL) has exhibited remarkable progress within the realm of artificial intelligence owing to its exceptional aptitude for intricate nonlinear approximations and adeptness in extracting salient features.
-Consequently, several highly efficient algorithms tailored to the IVIF domain have been developed.
-These algorithms can be broadly categorized into three groups: generative adversarial networks (GAN)-based models \cite{r13,r14,r15,r16}, autoencoder (AE)-based models \cite{r2,r17,r18,r19,r20}, and algorithmic expansion models \cite{r4,r21,r22}.
+By integrating data from different spectral ranges, IVIF contributes to advancements in computer vision tasks \cite{r47,r88,r90,r82,r83}, including semantic segmentation \cite{r5,r6}, object detection \cite{r8,r9}, and unmanned driving \cite{r12}.

+Recently, deep learning (DL) has exhibited remarkable progress within the realm of artificial intelligence \cite{r104}, owing to its exceptional aptitude for intricate nonlinear approximations and adeptness in extracting salient features.
+Consequently, several algorithms tailored to the IVIF have been developed.
+These algorithms can be broadly categorized into four groups: generative adversarial networks (GAN)-based models \cite{r13,r78}, diffusion-based models \cite{r95,r96}, autoencoder (AE)-based models \cite{r2,r20}, and algorithmic expansion models \cite{r4,r21}.
+However, most of these methods are designed for ideal imaging conditions.
+With the increasing need for robust perception in real-world applications, IVIF is expected to deliver reliable scene representation under adverse weather, where visibility is reduced and modality information becomes severely imbalanced.
+Although current DL-based fusion methods \cite{r91,r92,r86,r94} achieve promising results in clear-weather scenarios, their generalization and robustness remain limited in rainy, hazy, or snowy environments.
+Therefore, three major challenges need to be addressed:

-Each of these methodologies has achieved commendable outcomes in the IVIF field.
-However, there are three key questions that remain unanswered in this field. \begin{itemize}[label=$\bullet$] \item Currently, there is a critical research gap in that IVIF cannot deliver robust scene information under adverse weather conditions.
+\begin{itemize}[label=$\bullet$] \item Currently, there is a critical research gap in that IVIF cannot deliver scene information under adverse weather.
 Addressing this challenge requires more than isolated algorithmic solutions for specific weather-related issues, necessitating a unified framework to comprehensively restore intricate scene details affected by adverse weather.

-\item The network design of most current DL-based methods, which are primarily developed using empirical and experiential approaches, are not highly interpretable owing to their black box nature.
-Therefore, identifying an appropriate framework is time-consuming.
-An alternative strategy involves structuring networks guided by mathematical optimization principles or physical models, offering the potential for increased efficiency and interpretability in network design.
+\item The network design of most current DL-based methods, primarily developed through empirical and experiential approaches, lacks interpretability due to their black-box nature.
+As a result, identifying an appropriate framework often becomes a time-consuming process.